MichaelJames-2006/Wikipedia-Skimmer/README.md

 This is a webscraper in Python.
 Which uses BeautifulSoup and Tkinter to display the first paragraph of a Wikipedia article.

 ### Please note before running:
-  - Please install and BeautifulSoup and requests.
+  - Please install and BeautifulSoup and requests:
   - "pip install bs4"
   - "pip install requests"